Climate protection versus flying for holidays: An impossible choice for young people

 Shopping for clothes, choosing a job, deciding on a bank: how climate considerations affect people’s decisions

-29% of Greeks say they buy second-hand clothes instead of new ones (13 points below the EU average).
-Women are more likely to do so than men (35% for women vs. 23% for men).
+43% of Belgians, 37% of Dutch people, and 26% of people in Luxembourg say they buy second-hand clothes instead of new ones (EU average: 42%, Benelux average: 39%).
+For Belgians, this figure is highest for people aged 15-29 (57% say they already buy second-hand clothes) and decreases with age (43% for people aged 30-64 and 30% for people above 65).
+Among Dutch people, this practice is particularly popular amongst 15-29 year-olds (46%), while the figure drops 17 points for people older than 65 (29%).
+In Luxembourg, women are more likely to buy second-hand clothes than men (33% for women vs. 19% for men).
+54% of 15-29 year-olds in the EU say they buy second-hand clothes, compared to 42% of 30-64 year old respondents and 28% of people aged 65 and older.
+Women in the EU are more likely than men to purchase second-hand clothes (48% for women vs. 34% for men).

-42% of Greek people consider climate change when searching for a job.
-This is particularly the case for 15-29 year-olds: 48% of them take climate change into consideration when job hunting, compared to 42% for people aged 30-64 (six points lower).
+44% of Belgians, 41% of Dutch people, and 26% of people in Luxembourg consider climate change when searching for a job (EU average: 43%, Benelux average: 42%).
+This is particularly the case for Belgian 15-29 year-olds: 56% of them take climate change into consideration when job hunting, compared to 41% for people aged 30-64 (15 points lower).
+This is also the case for Dutch 15-29 year-olds: 51% of young people take climate change into consideration when job hunting, compared to 39% for people aged 30-64 (12 points lower).
+Although the overall figure for respondents in Luxembourg is 17 points below the EU average of 43%, this remains the case for 15-29 year-olds: 36% of young people in Luxembourg take climate change into consideration when job hunting (which is still 18 points below the EU average of 54% for this age group).

-Overall, 50% of Greeks consider climate change when they choose their bank or invest their savings.
+Overall, 39% of Belgians, 40% of Dutch people, and 34% of people in Luxembourg consider climate change when they choose their bank or invest their savings (EU average: 45%, Benelux average: 40%).

-EIB Vice-President Christian Kettel Thomsen said: “Despite some clear generational gaps, Greek people are increasingly adapting their mobility and consumption habits in a more sustainable manner to tackle climate change.
+EIB Vice-President Kris Peeters said: “Despite some clear generational gaps, people in Benelux are increasingly adapting their mobility and consumption habits in a more sustainable manner to tackle climate change.
 These shifts in individual behaviour show that people of all ages are willing to make stronger commitments in their daily lives to help mitigate the climate crisis.
 These intentions were voiced during COP26 and are a clear indicator of support for our efforts to foster the green transition.
 As the EU climate bank, one of the EIB’s key roles is to finance innovative projects that focus on electric mobility as well as other sustainable mobility solutions that help build a decarbonised future for all.”

+Deputy Secretary General of the Benelux Union Frans Weekers said: “The energy and climate transition is a priority of the Luxembourg presidency of the Benelux Union in 2022.
+The results of the EIB survey make it clear to us that in addition to action plans, we must continue our work on explaining policy choices and related projects.
+We do so, for example, by organising events on the theme of solar and wind energy with our network of energy experts in the Benelux, and by developing our Benelux climate platform, which we recently launched at COP26.
+In concrete terms, we are also helping to monitor the sudden floods of last summer and are working tirelessly on the cross-border rollout of electric charging infrastructure.”

 Download the Excel spreadsheet with the raw data for all 30 countries surveyed here.
 Please click here to access an EIB webpage presenting key findings of the EIB Climate Survey IV.